hatfieldlibrary/oai-provider-service/README.md

 `docker run -p 3000:3000 -v /etc/tagger-provider:/etc/tagger-provider oai-service`

-Our `tagger-provider` service needs access to an external MySQL.
+Our `tagger-provider` service needs access to an external MySQL database.
 We do not yet have the mysqld service working with the Docker image.